brownplt/B2T2/CoreAPI.md

 ### Description

-Given a `Table` and a `Seq<Bool>` that represents a predicate on rows, returns a Table with only the rows for which the predicate returns true. [cite cs111]
+Given a `Table` and a `Seq<Boolean>` that represents a predicate on rows, returns a Table with only the rows for which the predicate returns true. [cite cs111]

 ```lua
 > selectRows(tableSF, [2, 0, 2, 1])